 Herbs de Provence is a simple mix to use for dry brining that is delicious.
 We also love the Thai organic seasoning blend from Frontier, though it is one among many organic seasoning blends you can try and use instead of making your own.

-Still not convinced to try it and wanting to stick with tried and true wet brine?
-Here’s a summary of the three big reasons to give it a chance this year.
+Still not convinced to try it and want to stick with tried and true wet brine?
+Here’s a summary of the three big reasons to give the dry brine a chance this year instead.

 - Takes turkey prep out of the craziness of the big day due to significantly shorter cooking time.

 - Removes the danger and potential mess of having a massive, incredibly heavy pot of sloshing water in your fridge.
 Might even save your back from going out!

 - Results in a more evenly and thoroughly flavored bird, with improved moisture and texture.

 While a much easier process overall, there are a few things to watch out for when you dry brine.
 Here’s a quick summary of the caveats mentioned earlier.

 - Dry brining reduces cooking time so watch the meat carefully.

 - Don’t get a kosher (pre-salted) or pre-seasoned and salted turkey.
 You want a truly au-natural bird.

 - Meatier spots need more dry brine, breasts especially.